Chart Color Schemes

 Recent residential development output has been above average within Panorama when compared nationally

-Panorama has seen approximately 49 new homes approved annually.
-Development approval data is produced by the Australian Bureau of Statistics on a financial year basis, totalling 247 approvals across the past five financial years from FY-21 to FY-25, with 2 approvals recorded so far in FY-26.
-On average, around 2.3 people have moved to the area per new home constructed over these five financial years, reflecting robust demand that supports property values.
-New homes are being built at an average construction cost value of $420,000.
+Panorama has seen approximately 49 new homes approved annually over the past five financial years, totalling 247 homes.
+As of FY-26, 5 approvals have been recorded.
+On average, around 2.3 people moved to the area per new home constructed between FY-21 and FY-25, indicating solid demand supporting property values.
+New homes are being built at an average expected construction cost value of $268,000.

 Frequently Asked Questions - Development